Instructions:

 Booking Flights

-Unless otherwise confirmed, all tour members will be part of our group booking with El Al Airlines from Johannesburg to Tel Aviv return.
+Unless otherwise confirmed, all tour members will be part of our group booking with Ethiopian Airlines from Johannesburg to Amman and then to return to Johannesburg from Tel Aviv.

 Please note, if you are joining from another country.
 Please check the date and time carefully of both the departure and arrival times when booking online or through a travel agent.
 You need to ensure that you arrive at the same time or sooner and leave at the same time or later.